“Women generating social good through sustainable business opportunities”

 - To engage in such initiatives as the Association considers necessary or desirable to achieve its purpose.

 Following this process, the Board contracted Spark Consultants to conduct a feasibility study.
 Spark supported the analysis and due diligence investigations by the Board, in addition to community engagement and consultancy, delivering four exciting choices for enterprise.
-By far the most favoured is a low cost funeral service, which is both eco-friendly and self-empowering to those it serves.
+By far the most favoured is a low cost funeral service, which is eco-friendly, contemporary and self-empowering to those it serves.

 Some of the thinking behind this innovative idea includes the recent lived experience from within our own community, where older women have died without the means to afford a ‘regular’ funeral – which were generally deemed expensive, wasteful and impersonal.
-This led us to explore alternatives around aging in place and death and dying.
+This led us to explore alternatives around aging in place and natural death care.

-We are now in the process of driving the organisation to potentially provide a range of services including housing as well as death care and funeral support services to meet the needs of the local region and provide employment and training opportunities to women.
+We are now in the process of driving the organisation to potentially provide a range of services including: micro-financing for business women, affordable housing options for older women as well as death care and funeral support services.
+We aim to meet the needs of the local region and provide employment and training opportunities to women.
+We are also open to new ideas!